MiraGeoscience/octree-creation-app/docs/source/methodology.rst

 - **Core hull extent**:

     List of objects available in the target ``geoh5`` project.
-The base mesh will be centered on the selected object and fully containing its hull.
+The base mesh fully contains the hull of the selected object.
     If the mesh is to be used towards a forward simulation or an inversion, the object would be the survey entity.

 - **Minimum depth**: